 Many thanks for your ongoing support!

-The village hall committee and trustees thought it would be appropriate to state that even though there are always loads of events and developments going on at the hall, they simply don't have the free time available to always post news updates.
+Where's the news???
+In Oct 2017 the village hall committee and trustees thought it would be appropriate to state that even though there are always loads of events and developments going on at the hall, they simply don't have the free time available to always post news updates.
 We would encourage our community to always check the "Upcoming Events" page which is generally kept up to date with news of what's coming up at the hall, and to also like the hall's Facebook page (search for Rous Lench Village Hall and then click the Like button).

 Many thanks for your ongoing support!

 I have a large supply (over purchased) of stagnem moss used for hanging baskets if anyone would like some can these please pop down and help themselves (found in the large black plastic bag in the greenhouse).

 The Rous Lench Village Hall trustees, management committee members, and all residents and users of the hall who are interested in its continued improvement are delighted that Wychavon District Council has confirmed approval of a £1,500 grant from the New Homes Bonus scheme to purchase an insulated heavy duty storage shed at the hall.

 The lack of storage space within the hall has long been an issue that has hampered its usage and flexibility due to the need to store tables, chairs, stage sections and electronic kit, among other items, in publicly accessible and exposed parts of the hall.
 A weather tight, insulated shed will make it possible to store many, if not all, of these items in a secure and protected area where they can be accessed on an as-needed basis.

 A very big thank you to Wychavon District Council for the grant, and to our local Parish Council for its support on the request.

 "A Time to Remember" - A talk by David Smith on the Gallipoli campaign 1915-1916 - 7pm Wednesday 11 November 2015